yerinsabraham/lyklukapp/IOS_BYTEPLUS_INTEGRATION.md

 If you encounter issues:
 1. Check Xcode console for 🎬 emoji logs
-2. Verify all files are in correct locations
+2. Verify license file location and Target Membership in Xcode
-3. Make sure framework is "Embed & Sign" in Xcode
+3. Check `makeAuth()` function has correct filename
-4. Always test in release mode on real iPhone
+4. Try clean build (delete DerivedData and Pods)
-5. Check that license file matches your app bundle ID
+5. Test in release mode (NOT debug mode)

-**Reference:** This implementation is based on official BytePlus iOS Sample v1.8.0.1
+**Remember:** iOS license expires **December 31, 2025** - mark your calendar to update it again before then!